Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Preliminaries for extended ensemble Kalman techniques

-To illustrate this last point, we consider the EnKF likelihood in the setting of Example \ref{ex:ind} with a diagonal $\widehat{\bfSigma}_{t|t-1}$.
+However, more importantly, the variance of the EnKF (log)likelihood can be relatively small even in high dimensions, as long as a good regularized estimator $\widehat{\bfSigma}_{t|t-1}$ can be found.
+This can be viewed as a manifestation of the well-known trade-off between bias and variance that is central to statistical learning with ``big'' data \citep[e.g.,][]{Hastie2009}.
+To illustrate this point, we consider the EnKF likelihood in the setting of Example \ref{ex:ind} with a diagonal $\widehat{\bfSigma}_{t|t-1}$.
 Figure \ref{fig:likcomparison} shows that the EnKF likelihood is less skewed, less variable, and thus closer to the true likelihood than the particle likelihood.
 This also leads to much better mixing for the MH sampler, and the resulting estimated posterior for $\theta$ (not shown) is nearly indistinguishable from the estimated posterior using the true likelihood.
-Figure \ref{fig:likcomparison}(\subref{fig:below2}) indicates that for the EnKF likelihood, $N$ only has to increase linearly with the dimension $n$ to keep the variance of the loglikelihood bounded.
-This can also be shown analytically: \begin{prop} In the setting of Example \ref{ex:ind}, we have $\var(\log \elik_t(\by|\bftheta,\forex^{(1:N)})) = \mathcal{O}(n/N)$ as $n,N \rightarrow \infty$, where the variance is evaluated with respect to $\forex^{(1:N)}$, and the $\forex^{(j)}$ are iid from the true forecast distribution. \end{prop} To explore whether this result holds more broadly than just in the independent case, we repeated the simulations in Figure \ref{fig:likcomparison}(\subref{fig:below2}) for a slightly modified version of Example \ref{ex:ind} with a tridiagonal forecast covariance matrix.
+Figure \ref{fig:likcomparison}(\subref{fig:below2}) indicates that for the EnKF likelihood, $N$ only has to increase \emph{linearly} with the dimension $n$ to keep the variance of the loglikelihood bounded.
+This can also be shown analytically: \begin{prop} In the setting of Example \ref{ex:ind}, we have $\var(\log \elik_t(\by|\bftheta,\forex^{(1:N)})) = \mathcal{O}(n/N)$ as $n,N \rightarrow \infty$, where the variance is evaluated with respect to $\forex^{(1:N)}$, and the $\forex^{(j)}$ are iid from the true forecast distribution. \end{prop} To explore whether this result holds more broadly than just in the independent case, we repeated the simulations in Figure \ref{fig:likcomparison}(\subref{fig:below2}) for a slightly modified version of Example \ref{ex:ind} with a tridiagonal forecast covariance matrix $\bfSigma$.
 This produced a plot very similar to Figure \ref{fig:likcomparison}(\subref{fig:below2}).